BenChirlin/benpluskelsey.com/src/pages/registry.md

 ### Charities

-We're both big fans of charity and believe it is our individual duty, as privileged children of blessed families, to give to those causes that need our assistance.
-Please find a list of some of our favorite charities below.
-We'll be distributing a quarter of the gift fund to charities like the following:
+We both believe it is our individual duty, as privileged children of blessed families, to give to those causes that need our assistance.
+We'll be distributing a quarter of the gift fund to the following:

 - [The Arc SF](https://www.thearcsf.org/)
 - [Community Housing Partnership SF](https://www.chp-sf.org/)
 - [The Malala Fund](https://www.malala.org/)
+- Final list TBD